Financial Universe

 What are the facts enabling this emerging and evolving trend of Embedded Finance at the moment?

-There are three factors that have enabled us to achieve Embedded Finance.
-The first one involves an evolving regulation.
-If we look at the financial industry twenty years ago, we didn’t have so many new players joining the industry, which was more closed when it comes to providing financial services, limited to few institutions.
-As time went by, the Central Bank expanded possibilities for competition and created new different opportunities to include those new players.
+Bruno Diniz: There are three factors that have enabled us to achieve Embedded Finance.
+The first one involves an evolution of regulation.
+If we look at the financial market twenty years ago, we didn't have many new entrants.
+It was much more closed in terms of providing financial services and was limited to a few institutions.
+Over time, the Central Bank opened up competition and created different possibilities to, in fact, encompass these new entities.

 The second one involves technologyitself, which has become increasingly accessible.
 Twenty years ago, a lot of resources would be necessary to design your operation, which made the required structure extremely expensive for those looking to join the game.